 One of the first hurdles to get over when writing up a research plan or reporting the results of your study is finding the appropriate reporting guideline.
-We have developed a prototype decision tree (also available online from Penelope Research) to help you choose the right reporting guideline for your work.
+We have developed a prototype decision tree and the EQUATOR wizard (available at www.goodreports.org) to help you choose the right reporting guideline for your work.
 This wizard only includes common reporting guidelines for generic study types and does not include most guideline extensions.

 The EQUATOR wizard may not find a common reporting guideline for your study.
 You might also want to supplement a common reporting guideline with any specific guidance for your clinical area or study type.
 After using the wizard, we suggest visiting the EQUATOR Library for Reporting Guidelines.

 The Library is a searchable database of all reporting guidelines.
 Use the drop-down menus to see all of the reporting guidelines and extensions for a study type.
 You can also search for guidelines written specifically for certain clinical specialties or sections of the research paper with these drop-down menus.
 The free-text search lets you search guidelines’ titles, associated keywords, and the bibliographic details of any related papers.

 The EQUATOR team recently edited a textbook called Guidelines for Reporting Health Research: A User’s Manual.
 It explains why we need standardised reporting of important details in health research publications and how to use reporting guidelines.
 It also has chapters on the guidelines most commonly required by journals.
 You can read some sample chapters here:

 You can read more about the textbook here.

 Once you have the right reporting guideline and know what items to report, it’s always a good idea to look at good examples for inspiration.
 Several guideline development groups have published articles with examples of good reporting for each item on their checklist.